LobbyOS/linux-standalone/README.md

 The `Lobby` directory is the standalone sotware.
 This folder is zipped and distributed for download.

+The latest Lobby version is extracted to `Lobby/lobby`.
+This is done when a new version comes out.

 ## Compile PHP

 PHP Version : 7.0.6